 While all recruiters expect to see these details, you can alter the structure of your sales CV to showcase your relevant skill set in the best light and this may include adding sections to your CV if you have room.

-For example, if you are a sales manager, you may include awards and conferences to highlight your presence in the field.
-If you are a sales assistant and early on in your career, you may include volunteering opportunities or even hobbies and interests which showcase your flair for sales.
+For example, if you're a Sales Manager, you may include awards and conferences to highlight your presence in the field.
+If you're a Sales Assistant and early on in your career, you may include volunteering opportunities or even hobbies and interests which showcase your flair for sales.

 How to format a sales CV

-The look and feel of your CV is just as important as the layout.
+The look and feel of your CV is just as important as the content.
 Formatting your CV requires the same level of care as polishing a deck for a prospective client.

 The length is crucial.
 Too long and recruiters will switch off, or worse, read irrelevant or outdated information that weakens your pitch.
 Too short and there won't be enough detail to persuade.
 Two A4 pages is the optimal length for a sales CV.
-If you are a sales director, three pages could be appropriate.
+If you're a Sales Director, three pages could be appropriate.